Columbia Amusement Company: Early years

 The Columbia organizers aimed to provide affordable shows that were acceptable to women as well as men.
 They advertised "clean" or "refined" burlesque.
 Shows had multi-act programs that included comedians, skits and variety acts and chorus girls.
 In August 1905 Will Rogers signed with Columbia for five one-week shows in Brooklyn, New York, Buffalo, Cleveland and Pittsburgh.
+In 1908 the company acquired the Murray Hill Theatre on Lexington Avenue.

 Although the wheel system made the industry more stable, the shows became standardized and repetitive.
 New costumes and acts were expensive, and when performers became better known they often left burlesque for the legitimate theater.
-Performers who worked in Columbia shows included Weber & Fields, Bert Lahr, W. C. Fields, Rose Sydell, Sophie Tucker, Fanny Brice, and Mollie Williams.
-Many of them moved into musical comedy or vaudeville as soon as they could.
-But audiences came to see the girls and burlesque remained profitable.
+Performers who worked in Columbia shows included Bert Lahr, Rose Sydell, Sophie Tucker, Fanny Brice, Leon Errol, Jean Bedini, and Bobby Clark and Paul McCullough.
+Many of them graduated to musical comedy or Broadway as soon as they could.
+But as long as audiences came to see the girls burlesque remained profitable.

 The Star and Garter opened in Chicago in 1908, providing "Clean Entertainment for Self-Respecting People".